elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/faq.md

 Therefore, for the time being, please ask your administrator for creating a new namespace.

+## Why can't I access my cluster?
+'Bad Request Unregistered redirect_uri ("http://localhost:18000").'

+Port 8000 is the only allowed port to port forward from and if that port is used locally it will try to bind to port 18000.
+Make sure that nothing is running locally that is using port 8000.

 ## What is encrypted at rest?

 Compliant Kubernetes encrypts everything at rest, including Kubernetes resources, PersistentVolumeClaims, logs, metrics and backups, **if the underlying cloud provider supports it**.